-This post assumes knowledge of dash, for an introduction to dash see Amanda B Johnson’s video series.
+This post assumes knowledge of Dash, for an introduction to Dash see Amanda B Johnson’s video series on YouTube.
 Every major crypto could have a post like this written about it.
-I care about dash and believe in its potential so I am writing the dash version.
+I care about Dash and believe in its potential so I am writing about it.

 I am a masternode operator, I met several masternode operators at the Dash Open House and I talk with a lot of masternode operators online.